E-Printer/Booking-system2/README.md

 <img src=static/images/jsHint.png alt="JS Hint for services.js">

+### Manual Testing

+#### Issue: Non-logged-in users can access restricted booking functionalities

+#### Expected:
+The capacity to book a surf session should only be allowed to logged-in users.

+#### Testing:
+Manually using the website, it is possible to book surfs without being logged in.

+#### Result:
+Users are able to access the edit bookings page by entering the url and then make changes without being logged in.

+#### Fix:

 ### Bugs

 Currently facing issues with the delete functionality.
 Expert Barrels info not showing.